kiwicarolin/kiwicarolin.github.io/index.md

 ***

 ## Publications

+**Carolin Reichherzer**, Andrew Cunningham, Tracey Coleman, Ruochen Cao, Kurt McManus, Dion Sheppard, Mark Kohler, Mark Billinghurst, and BruceH.
+Thomas.
+2021.
+Bringing the Jury to the Scene of the Crime: Memory and Decision-Making in a Simulated Crime Scene.
+InCHI Conference on Human Factors in Computing Systems (CHI ’21), May 8–13, 2021, Yokohama, Japan.ACM, New York, NY, USA, 12 pages.

 **C. Reichherzer**, A. Cunningham, J. Walsh, M. Kohler, M. Billinghurst and B. H. Thomas, "Narrative and Spatial Memory for Jury Viewings in a Reconstructed Virtual Environment," in IEEE Transactions on Visualization & Computer Graphics, vol. 24, no. 11, pp. 2917-2926, 2018.